marcelomansur/my-terraform-ec2-module/README.md

 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 After creating a VPC, you can add one or more subnets.
 This module provides three subnet types to build an environment:

-- `public_subnets`: It has a public IP and internet access provided by a Internet Gateway.
-Users can connect to it using SSH key pairs informed on variable `my\_key\_file`.
-It has also `http` and `https` ports open by default.
+- `public_subnets`: List of subnets used for webservers.
+They have a public IP and internet access provided by a Internet Gateway.
+Users can connect to it using SSH key pairs informed on variable `my_key_file`.
-- `private_with_nat_subnets`: It has outbound internet access using a NAT Gateway.
-It has also SSH connection open from other VPC instances.
+- `private_with_nat_subnets`: List of subnets used for monitoring or middlewares.
+It has outbound internet access using a NAT Gateway.
-- `private_subnets`: It has NOT outbound internet access using a NAT Gateway.
-It has also SSH connection open from other VPC instances.
+- `private_subnets`: List of subnets used for databases.
+It has NOT internet access.

 ## Network ACLs variables